paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-While an ***Emitter*** provides extra facilities to the built-in ***event*** delegates, it does not improve decoupling.
-It paves the way for decoupled events using [***CustomAssets***](/CustomAssets), extending ***ScriptableObjects***.
+While an ***Emitter*** provides extra facilities to the built-in ***event*** delegates, decoupling is not improved.
+For decoupled events see [***CustomAssets***](/CustomAssets), extending ***ScriptableObjects***.
 ### Fifo Stacks
 C# provides a serviceable `Stack` class.
 Even `LinkedList` from this package can provide a powerful stack.
 I think both are too heavy when we want a simple stack.
-This implementation is complete in under two dozen lines of code.
-It has unique features that make it most suitable for lightweight applications.
+This implementation is complete in under two dozen lines of code with unique features suitable for lightweight applications.

 1. Instantiate with `Fifo<T>.Instance`.
-2. It is an `IDisposable`.
+2. Is an `IDisposable`.
 Cache with `Dispose()` for later - reducing garbage collection.
-3. It is easy to access and change the most recent item pushed with `Top`, making it perfect for dynamic data that needs a history.
+3. Change the most recent item pushed with `Top` for dynamic data that needs a history.
 4. Use `Next` to retrieve or update the second-in-line.
-5. `Push` and `Pop` both return the current item.
-It makes data with history easier to create.
+5. `Push` and `Pop` both return the current item making data with history easier to create.
 6. `Swap` is a convenience method that swaps `Top` with `Next`.
 7. `Count` will return the number of stack entries.
 8. Set `Count` to reduce the number of entries on the stack.